nblumhardt/serilog-wiki/AppSettings.md

 ### Using sink extensions from additional assemblies

-To use sinks from additional assemblies, specify them with the `serilog:using` key.
+To use sinks and enrichers from additional assemblies, specify them with the `serilog:using` key.

 For example, to use configuration from the `Serilog.Sinks.EventLog` assembly: